Fostering Entrepreneurship Through a Humanized Shopping Experience and Increased Efficiency of Social Commerce

-Empathy for the users is the main pillar of user centric design, but if you don't communicate effectively with stakeholders, all of the knowledge gained from the design process might never find its way to the users´ hands.
-Developing empathy for the stakeholders and my work colleagues was my greatest achievement on this project.
-I had to learn how to articulate design decisions for non-designers, and how to be resilient.
-I was open to other´s suggestions about technical constraints, and I became extremely didactic in my reports and on articulating the logic behind each proposed design.
-In the end, directors from other areas and the CEO developed trust in the design team, and they adopted a more user-backed decision-making process.
+Empathy for the users is the main pillar of user-centric design, but if designers don't communicate effectively with stakeholders, all of the knowledge gained from the design process might never find its way into the users’ hands.
+I facilitated the ultimate success of version 2.0 via developing empathy for both the stakeholders and my colleagues and being resilient in my approach.
+I honed my ability to articulate design decisions for non-designers, I was open to others’ input about technical constraints, and I became extremely concise and instructive in my reports and when articulating the logic behind each proposed design.
+In the end, the various directors and the CEO developed trust in the design team, and they adopted a more user-backed decision-making process.

 Lua 4.0Helping Independent Sellers to Start and Boost Their Online Business